-Cinnamon sugar donuts have always been one of my favorites so I was really pleased when I saw this recipe for Cinnamon Sugar Donut Muffins from Johnna (In Johnna’s Kitchen).
+Cinnamon sugar donuts have always been one of my favorites so I was really pleased when I saw this recipe for gluten-free Cinnamon Sugar Donut Muffins from Johnna (In Johnna’s Kitchen).
 Yep, these muffins are yet another creative and delicious recipe in our March Muffin Madness event!
 These muffins are not only gluten free, but are also dairy free, egg free, refined sugar free, and vegan.

 Johnna is a Living Foods Chef, Certified Nutritional Education Trainer and fan of real food.
 She loves helping folks learn to eat healthy via her blog and in cooking classes held in the Kansas City area and beyond.
 Johnna lives in a little suburb outside of Kansas City with her favorite fella, three adorable dogs and a small flock of backyard hens.
 When she is not in the kitchen, Johnna is an artist, most often sculpting with balloons, and enjoys lots of travel, adventure and fun.